TriumphLLC/Blend4Web/doc_src/logic_editor.rst

 ...................

 *Url*
-    Web adress of a page that will be opened.
+    Web address of a page that will be opened.
 Set to “https://www.blend4web.com” by default.

 Debug
 =====